 North Korea doesn’t like being criticized.
 The release of the 2014 Seth Rogan and James Franco film, The Interview, didn’t go according to plan.
 North Korea was very unhappy with the film and its storyline about the assassination of Kim Jong-Il.
 As a result, the rogue nation made multiple threats against Columbia Pictures, a subsidiary of Sony Pictures.
 The film was edited to make it more acceptable to North Korea, but a theatrical release was still planned.

 Days before the release of The Interview, Sony Pictures was cyber-attacked by a hacker group with North Korean ties called the “Guardians of Peace.”
 Sony’s entire system was hacked, and both films and embarrassing emails were leaked.
 The embarrassing scandal forced Sony only to release The Interview online.
 North Korea denied any involvement in the hack.

-A Team America 2 sequel that references North Korea would likely prompt a similar response.
-It’s doubtful that any movie studio would be willing to retake that big of a risk.
+A Team America: World Police 2 sequel that references North Korea would likely prompt a similar response.
+It’s doubtful that any movie studio would be willing to take on North Korea again.

 Reasons Why A Team America Sequel Will Never Happen

 As much as Trey Parker and Matt Stone fans want to see a Team America sequel, it’s doubtful that a Team America 2 film will ever happen.

 Not involving North Korea in the storyline would help reduce the geopolitical risk, but at the end of the day, working with puppets is annoying and it’s just too much work for Parker and Stone while they are still producing South Park.

 How many Team America movies are there?
 One.
 How many will there ever be?
 One.
 Sorry kids, a Team America 2 sequel will never get made.
 Let’s just be happy with the one great puppet movie about America that we did get.

 - The 100 Greatest Movie Insults of All Time (NSFW)